redHaunter/aws-deepracer/docs/RTAB-Map_Visual_SLAM_Instructions_Sim.md

 	    -   Compute [u v w] = P * [X Y Z 1]'
 	    -   Calculate x = u / w and y = v / w for both stereo images.

-And because the cameras was launched through gazebo plugins in a simulator, we didn't have the required access to change the disparity matrix of them separately (which was needed to be generated through calibrations of cameras).
+And because the cameras was launched through gazebo plugins in a simulator, we didn't have the required access to change the cameras' matrix separately (which was needed to be generated through calibrations of cameras).
-> Set_camera_info ROS service was same for both cameras and there was no individual access
+> Set_camera_info ROS service was same for both cameras and there was no individual access also it was difficult to do calibration in simulation

-So we simply used the alternative solution and setup the rgbd Rtabmap, required nodes to use the SLAM are:
-- `depth` data from `disparity node`
-- `left_camera_image_rect_color`from `stereo_image_proc node`
--  `left_camera_info`

 > Launch files of different SLAM setups can be found in **[deepracer_bringup](https://github.com/redHaunter/aws-deepracer/tree/main/deepracer_bringup)**